powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 this parameter enables configuring priority to resolve inconsistencies by aligning the voltage targets.
 Priority is determined by equipment type order; the voltage target of the equipment type listed first takes precedence over those listed later.
 By default, the order is `["GENERATOR", "TRANSFORMER", "SHUNT"]`.
-Note that `"GENERATOR"` indistinctively includes generators, static var compensators, and VSC HVDC converters.
+Note that `"GENERATOR"` indistinctively includes generators, batteries, static var compensators, and VSC HVDC converters.

 If the user specifies only a sub-list of priorities, this sub-list is completed by the order defined by default.
 Thus, if the user specifies only `["TRANSFORMER"]`,